 After reviewing the current status of the species, the environmental baseline for the Action Area, the effects of the Action, and the cumulative effects, it is the USFWS's biological opinion that the Action is not likely to jeopardize the continued existence of the lyrate bladderpod.
 We reached this determination based on the following factors: (1) The likelihood of the species being adversely affected is low with TVA's adherence to the AMMs, BMPs and SOPs, which, collectively, limit the probability that known and unknown populations of the species will be affected.
 (2) The Action would result in a mix of adverse and beneficial effects to the species.
-During proposed herbicide applications in particular, the incidental, localized removal of invasive species may provide some beneficial effects in circumstances where such invasive removal would reduce competition with the species and/or allow the species to expand into new habitat near or within the TVA ROW.
-(3) The species' range is restricted to three counties in northern Alabama, and several areas on TVA ROW in one of these counties possess suitable cedar glade habitat; the species has not been observed at these sites during surveys, so the potential for adverse effects is limited.
+During proposed herbicide applications in particular, the incidental, localized removal of invasive species may provide some beneficial effects in circumstances where such invasive removal would reduce competition with the species' range is restricted to three counties in northern Alabama, and several areas on TVA ROW in one of these counties possess suitable cedar glade habitat; the species has not been observed at these sites during surveys, so the potential for adverse effects is limited.